JessicaDosseh/Omega-Bundle/README.md

 When adding or changing a service [please add tests](#).

 This project has quite a backlog of suggestions!
-If you're new to the project, maybe you'd like to open a pull request to address one of them:
+If you're new to the project, maybe you'd like to open a pull request to address one of them